FEATURED POST

 Unless you are planning on keeping the current down so the battery might last, say, 24 hours...., don't plan on the battery having the full Amp/Hour capacity stamped on the side.

-The manufacturer sinply doesn't know how the battery will be used, so he can only provide a general capacity rating for the battery.
+The manufacturer simply doesn't know how the battery will be used, so he can only provide what amounts to a general capacity rating for the battery.

 POINT TO REMEMBER: Repeated fast-draining of a battery shortens the lifetime of a battery.